All Episodes

 You telling me that President Bush can't shut that woman up.

-King Jong Il warned me about this.
+King Jong-hil warned me about this.

-That gaudy house of his made me somebody shut that woman up or I'm leaving.
+Somebody shut that woman up or I'm leaving.

-He's a true capitalist pig, And he's proud of it.
+He's a true capitalist pig and he's proud of it.

 Such arrogance.